calculatorhacks/formula/README.md

 To add the formulas to the calculator, first click 'Save' to save your formulas and then click 'Add to Calculator'.
 IMPORTANT: Make sure you have connected the calculator to the computer with the USB cable!

 ## And, that's it!
 Enjoy!
-If you have any questions or issues, let me know in the 'Issues' section. :)
+If you have any questions or issues, let me know in the 'Issues' section :)